potatodiet/potatodiet.ca/content/uoft.md

 This was my first experience with Ilir.
 I didn't interact with him much through the course.
 Later on I'd come to dislike his teaching style.

+### CSC256 - Computer Organization

+- Andrew Petersen
+- Winter 2020

+How CPUs work and how to program with MIPS assembly.

 ### CSC369 - Operating Systems

 - Bogdan Simion